 - Risk assessment — assigning a risk score to each client

-- Enhanced due diligence (EDD) — for high-risk clients
+- enhanced identification and customer due diligence (Section 9a) — for high-risk clients

 - Internal policies and procedures (SVZ) — your internal AML manual